pgr301-exam-atumn-2018-100018/pgr301-exam-18-infra/docs/readme.md

 build on the machine should fail, not the pipeline.

 Now that the project fulfils the requirement to "Basic Pipeline" I can work on feature to raise the grade.
-Considering it is only a few days to delivery, I'm probably limited to one, and in that case I choose the "Surveillance, warning, and metrics"
+Considering it is only a few days to delivery, I'm probably limited to one, and in that case I choose the "Surveillance, warning, and metrics".
 It was a bit difficult getting started, not being used to the add-on, or even using add-ons on pipelines.
 I'm not entirely sure if I had the right idea, but I'm sure I'm on the right track.
 One interesting incident with the website of hosted graphite, is that it seems like I broke the CSS, with a big portion of the page displaying a pop-up guide to adding data that I can't remove.
 The mouse also click the wrong element, fault in the Y-axis.
+By now I have managed to send data to HostedGraphite though TCP, which I'm not sure is what is the way it was intended to be sent according to the assignment.
+I assume one is supposed to use the code in the assignment to report with,

 TODO:
 documentation
  - Attempted features
  - Reflections
-Other features
+Metrics etc.
+ - 3 types
+ - report externally (probably)
+ - secrets in infra/.env-like file
 check examionator walkthough
 Final go though, check for names, todos, fixmes etc.